AMC Matador: Matador Coupe

-As with all factory RHD export and kit-assembled RHD Rebel and Matador sedans and wagons, the Australian Matador coupe used the dash of the 1967 Rambler Ambassador, although the instrument dials, center column, and steering wheel were from the U.S. 1974 model.
-Again, to satisfy Australian design rules, the red rear turn signal lenses were replaced with an off-the-shelf round orange lens replacing the inner tail light and rewired to flash amber, leaving the outer lens as tail light and brake light.
+Right-hand-drive Matador sedans, wagons, and the Matador Coupe were assembled using AMC's RHD dashboard, which was introduced in 1967.
+However, the instrument dials, center column, and steering wheel on the Australian Matador Coupe were from the U.S. 1974 model.
+To satisfy Australian design regulations, the inner taillamps were replaced with a round orange lens to flash amber as a turn signal, while the outer lights remained the original red lens as a combination tail light and brake light.

 Costa Rica

 Purdy Motor in San Jose assembled Matadors in Costa Rica from knock-down kits.

-Purdy Motor had acquired the franchise rights to market American Motors vehicles in 1959 and had imported complete cars to Costa Rica, but it was not until 1964 that Costa Rican laws permitted the local assembly of vehicles.
-Purdy Motor built an assembly plant in 1965 and the first locally manufactured Rambler was a 1964 Rambler Classic 660 which came off the line in late 1965.
+Purdy Motor acquired the franchise rights to market American Motors vehicles in 1959.
+It had imported complete cars to Costa Rica.
+It was not until 1964 that Costa Rican laws permitted the local assembly of vehicles.
+Purdy Motor built an assembly plant in 1965, and the first locally manufactured Rambler was a 1964 Rambler Classic 660, which came off the line in late 1965.
 The all-new 1967 Rebel was assembled to production end, followed by the Matador from 1971.